CrashOverride85/zc95/docs/Build.md

 There is now an optional audio [input board](./AudioInput-Build.md) too.

 ## Prerequisites
 These notes assume a reasonable amount of experience assembling electronic kits.
-Other than through hole soldering, it also requires:
-* Soldering 1 SMD part on the front panel control board.
-This is a SOIC-16 package, so fairly large / easy to solder
-* Creating an IDC cable
-* Crimping connectors for Molex KK style (well, clones in this case) connectors.
-Other 2.54mm connectors could be substituted.
+I suggest having a read though these notes before ordering anything.

 ## PCB + Parts ordering
 ### PCBs
-For these 3 boards, order from JLCPCB using the linked gerbers and default settings (FR-4, 1.6mm thick, 1oz, etc.) except where noted:
+For these 2 boards, order from JLCPCB using the linked gerbers and default settings (FR-4, 1.6mm thick, 1oz, etc.) except where noted:
 * [Front panel](../pcb/FrontPanel.zip).
 Suggest ordering in black
-* [Front panel controls](../pcb/FrontPanelControls.zip).
-Set "Remove Order Number" to "Specify a location" (location is already specified on the back of this board)
 * [Main board](../pcb/MainBoard.zip)

+#### Output board
 The output board ("ZC624 Output module") has been designed with the JLCPCB SMT assembly service in mind, although the footprints are the hand-solder versions where applicable, and some (through hole) parts still need hand assembly.
 Order the board using [these gerbers](../pcb/OutputModule/OutputBoard-gerbers.zip) and the default options as per the other boards.